f-elix/vue-xstate-plugin/README.md

 ### Options

 -   `machines` - Array : an array of state machines to be added on the Vue instance;
--   `logState` - Boolean (default: false): when true, outputs the state value to the console on every state change;
+-   `logState` - Boolean (default: false): when true, outputs the new state value to the console on every state change (disabled in production);
--   `logContext` - Boolean (default: false): when true, outputs the updated context to the console on every state change;
+-   `logContext` - Boolean (default: false): when true, outputs the updated context to the console on every state change (disabled in production);

 ### Usage with Nuxt.js